oroinc/documentation/user_guide/data_management_view.rst

 |

-If there are four or less actions available for the record, a separate button is created for each of them.
+If there are four or less actions available for a record, a separate button is created for each of them.

 |